 "These experiences have made me a truly superior surgeon.
 This all came from having a supportive family, top mentors and first-class role models.
 I don’t see myself as a superior person, but a person who made the most of excellent opportunities.
 My way of giving back is to always strive for – and offer the best.
 This helps me obtain top quality results on each individual and to provide comprehensive care for my patients."

 Can Facial Plastic Surgery Help my Eyes Look Less Tired?

-Eyelids can look “tired” from a number of reasons.
+Eyelids can look “tired” for a number of reasons.
 The more common ones are bags under the lower eyelids, excess skin of the upper and/or lower eyelids and drooping of the eyebrows.
 You don’t have any of these.
 Your eyelids slant downward towards the sides; the corner where the upper and lower eyelids meet (called the canthus) is lower towards your ears than near your nose.
 There are a number of surgical techniques that can be used to raise the lateral canthus.
 Sometimes, there may be some hollowness of the bone of the eye socket as well.
 This is also treatable.
 Seek out Dr. Pearlman who is versed in performing eyelid surgery for a more definitive discussion.

 How long does rhinoplasty last?

 A rhinoplasty will last for the rest of your life.
 However, even a nose that has undergone a rhinoplasty ages like the rest of your face and body.
 As we age, the nose begins to droop.
 After a rhinoplasty they will age from where they were after the procedure.
-The procedures we do for an aging nose is often more subtler than a formal rhinoplasty.
+The procedures we do for an aging nose is often subtler than a formal rhinoplasty.

 What is a "mini lift"?